truestamp/observable-entropy/README.md

 node -e 'console.log(crypto.randomBytes(32).toString("hex"))'
 ```

-The value generated can by submitted with any tool capable of generating a
+The value generated can be submitted with any tool capable of generating a
 simple HTTP `POST` request as demonstrated here with the
 [HTTPie](https://httpie.io/) tool.
 You will want to store this value until the
 next entropy collection run when you can confirm it has been included in the